Close

 Socioeconomic status

 For instance, higher-income households also spent more money monthly on home and away food, including sweets, fruits, and vegetables15.
 In Mauritius, women with medium/high socioeconomic status had better diet quality than those with lower SES16.
-Also, income substantially influenced nutritional status in French cross-sectional research17.
+Also, income substantially influenced nutritional status 17.
 Interestingly, higher earners with wider access to fresh and nutrient-dense foods tended to consume fewer healthy snacks.
-Moreover, lower fast food diversity, with fewer options available, improved the dietary profile when there were fewer fast food outlets18.In addition, rural areas face challenges such as transportation, poor health-related food insecurity, and physical limitations affecting food choices and grocery store access19.
+Moreover, lower fast food diversity, with fewer options available, improved the dietary profile when there were fewer fast food outlets18.In addition, rural areas face challenges such as transportation, poor health food, insecurity, and physical limitations affecting food choices and grocery store access19.
 However, a consistent link was not found between nutritional security and BMI20.

 Portion size